Canopy vs Roof Hail Netting System: Which System Should You Choose?

 Does a flat canopy hold hail or snow?

-Yes — a flat canopy may accumulate hail or snow if the surface is completely horizontal.
+Yes — a flat canopy can accumulate hail or snow if the surface is completely horizontal.
+It needs a 5–10° micro-slope to allow natural sliding and prevent load buildup that can stretch or tear the net.

 How much slope is needed for a roof-style hail net?